i-a-n/astra/README.md

 step three: make your react app however you want to

-> hint: add & edit files in the `./source-code/` directory. they can be typescript or javascript and can include JSX. just make a react app and keep `index.jsx` as the name of root file (there's a placeholder there you probably won't have to edit it)
+> hint: add & edit files in the `./source-code/` directory. they can be typescript or javascript and can include JSX. just make a react app and keep `index.jsx` as the name of root file (there's a placeholder there you probably won't have to edit).

 > hint: add & edit files in the `./web-app/` directory if you want images or CSS or any other kinds of files to be available.